yawen32/data-512-a2/README.md

 This dataset contains data on most English-language Wikipedia articles within the category "Category:Politicians by nationality" and subcategories.

-Documentation can be found on [figshare](https://figshare.com/articles/Untitled_Item/5513449)
+Documentation can be found on [figshare website](https://figshare.com/articles/Untitled_Item/5513449)

 Download [here](https://ndownloader.figshare.com/files/9614893)